-I thought I would start with perhaps the most meaningful essay I have ever discovered on my own, before exploring other non-book formats on future episodes.
-The essay I’m going to read to you is from January 9 of 1944.
-Now, after the war, we would learn that in just three months of Operation Reinhard, that is, September, October, November of 1942, over one and a quarter million Jews were murdered by the Nazis in the heart of Europe.
-This essay comes from more than one year later, after this most terrible and organized of all murder sprees, only I don’t see this essay as being particularly tied to its time.
-Instead, it is an eternal lesson to me, for the author, Arthur Koestler, is trying to tell the reader something that is, in equal terms, desperate, essential, impossible, and timeless.
+Thus I thought I would start with perhaps the most meaningful essay I have ever discovered on my own, before exploring other non-book formats on future episodes.
+The essay I’m going to read to you is from January 9th of 1944.
+Now after the war, we would learn that in just three months of Operation Reinhard—that is, September, October, November of 1942—over one and a quarter million Jews were murdered by the Nazis in the heart of Europe.
+This essay comes from more than one year later, after this most terrible and organized of all murder sprees.
+Only, I don’t see this essay as being particularly tied to its time.
+Instead, it is an eternal lesson to me, for the author, Arthur Koestler, is trying to tell the reader something that is in equal terms desperate, essential, impossible, and timeless.
 He is desperate because he has a message to share with the world before more lives are snuffed out, and you can practically hear the sounds of the dwindling hourglass sands that goad him as he writes.
-And what he has to say is timeless, because, in every era, there’s a situation such as the one he describes here.
+And what he has to say is timeless, because in every era, there is a situation such as the one he describes here.

-The last experiment is the Zimbardo experiment, of Philip Zimbardo at Stanford, but it’s more commonly known as the Stanford Prison Experiment, in which, effectively, a mental headspace—that of pretending to be guards are prisoners—extended so deeply into the being of the people who were asked to act out this, in fact, drama, that they lost track of reality.
-And I’ve dealt with this before in an essay on Kayfabe, written at Edge.org, where Kayfabe is the system of lies that professional wrestling uses to manage the difference between fantasy, which is called “work” and reality, which is called “shooting”, in the jargon of professional wrestling.
+The last experiment is the Zimbardo experiment, of Philip Zimbardo at Stanford, but it’s more commonly known as the Stanford Prison Experiment, in which, effectively, a mental headspace—that of pretending to be guards or prisoners—extended so deeply into the being of the people who were asked to act out this drama that they lost track of reality.
+And I’ve dealt with this before in an essay on Kayfabe, written at Edge.org, where Kayfabe is the system of lies that professional wrestling uses to manage the difference between fantasy, which is called “work”, and reality, which is called “shooting”, in the jargon of professional wrestling.

 Very often people lose track of what is real and what is fantasy, and the Koestler essay, in fact, touches on all of these questions.
-Who is it, among us, who is capable of passing the Stanford Prison Experiment by not getting so drawn dragged into the drama that they lose track of reality?
+Who is it among us who is capable of passing the Stanford Prison Experiment by not getting so dragged into the drama that they lose track of reality?
 Who’s capable of getting through the Asch experiment by not being so conformist that they’re willing to lie just because everyone else is lying?
-This touches on Timur Kuran’s theory of preference falsification, which was one of our earliest episodes in the series earlier in this year of The Portal.
-And who is capable of being Milgrim Negative—that is, people who refuse to carry out unspeakable cruelty just because someone else absolves them.
+This touches on Timur Kuran’s theory of preference falsification, which was one of our earliest episodes in the series earlier for this year of The Portal.
+And who is capable of being Milgrim-negative—that is, people who refuse to carry out unspeakable cruelty just because someone else absolves them.
 So, let’s get to the Arthur Koestler essay.
-I think what I really want to do is to concentrate on the first four or so paragraphs, because I think that’s really the meat of what makes this article spectacular, and this this essay really different.
+I think what I really want to do is to concentrate on the first four or so paragraphs, because I think that’s really the meat of what makes this article spectacular, and this essay really different.

 So he starts off by saying, “There is a dream which keeps coming back to me at almost regular intervals, it is dark and I am being murdered in some kind of thicket or brushwood.”
-And I want you to remember the concept of the thicket, because he’s going to talk about a screen and so there’s both a metaphorical version of it and they imagine physical version of it.
+And I want you to remember the concept of the thicket, because he’s going to talk about a screen, and so there’s both a metaphorical version of it and a imagined, physical version of it.

 As we get to the second paragraph, this gets developed.
 “I further believe that it is the root of the ineffectiveness of our atrocity propaganda.”
 So he’s hoping that we can get the word out about atrocities and he doesn’t fear the word “propaganda”.
-And then he says, “For after all”, and now he points the finger at the second person, “You are the crowd who walked past laughing on the road and there a few of us escaped victims of eyewitnesses of the things which happened in the thicket and who, haunted by our memories, go on screaming on the wireless, yelling at you in newspapers and in public meetings, theaters, and cinemas.”
+And then he says, “For, after all,” and now he points the finger at the second person, “You are the crowd who walked past laughing on the road; and there a few of us, escaped victims or eyewitnesses of the things which happened in the thicket and who, haunted by our memories, go on screaming on the wireless, yelling at you in newspapers and in public meetings, theatres, and cinemas.”

 At this point, you can see that he very clearly has a different model from the universal, which is that there is a you, and the you are the crowd who walk past, and then there is the we, and the we are the enlightened few who are trying to grab the attention and the mindshare of the crowd.

 So, clearly, the idea is that mostly it’s hard to get people to hear, but there is a moment in which people become open to the idea that they are in fact not seeing something, and he sees this as a dream state, as a fantasy state.
-But then he says, “but it only lasts a minute,” and here comes a sentence that I cannot free from my consciousness, “You shake yourselves like puppies who have got their fur wet.
-Then the transparent screen descends again and you walk on, protected by the dream barrier, which stifles all sound.”
+But then he says, “but it only lasts a minute,” and here comes a sentence that I cannot free from my consciousness, “You shake yourself like puppies who have got their fur wet; then the transparent screen descends again and you walk on, protected by the dream-barrier which stifles all sound.”

 What he is talking about here is, in fact, the actual thing that he has previously metaphorically put forward as “the thicket”.
 What is this thicket?
 What does it mean that we are in fact reachable, but then become unreachable after we have already been reached?
-So he’s talking about this as a transparent screen is invisible In fact, and it descends, so that you can walk on.
-So this issue of walking past, not being concerned, having to get to your day-to-day duties, is only possible because of the concept of “the dream barrier”, and he says, “which stifles all sound”.
+So he’s talking about this as a transparent screen—as it’s invisible in fact—and it descends so that you can walk on.
+So this issue of walking past, not being concerned, having to get to your day-to-day duties, is only possible because of the concept of “the dream-barrier”, and he says, “which stifles all sound”.
 This question about whether you are, in fact, hearing, or whether you, in fact, are in some sense choosing not to hear—this is something that has perplexed psychologists for quite some time.
-There have been studies done which show that in order to suppress certain sorts of information, in a weird sense, the individual has to have an excellent map of that which they are pretending not to know, otherwise, it is too easy to trip over something that forces us to confront the reality.
+There have been studies done which show that in order to suppress certain sorts of information, in a weird sense, the individual has to have an excellent map of that which they are pretending not to know.
+Otherwise, it is too easy to trip over something that forces us to confront the reality.
 So, in fact, what we’re talking about is some very elevated theory of mind that Koestler does not possess, and perhaps we don’t possess in our current time, which is to try to understand exactly what is this thicket, metaphorically, or literally, in terms of brain science, that allow people not to actually understand, listen, or hear.

-At present, we we have the mania of trying to tell you about the killing by hot steam, mass electrocution and live burial of the total Jewish population of Europe.
+At present, we have the mania of trying to tell you about the killing by hot steam, mass-electrocution and live burial of the total Jewish population of Europe.

-“So far, 3 million have died.
-It is the greatest mass killing in recorded history.
-And it goes on daily, hourly, as regularly as the ticking of your watch.”
+“So far three million have died.
+It is the greatest mass killing in recorded history; and it goes on daily, hourly, as regularly as the ticking of your watch.”
 So he gets from daily to hourly.
 But now you know exactly what’s on his mind.
 He’s talking about seconds.
-And he’s talking about what it is like to know that people are being murdered second by second.
-And that every time that you fritter or take a cup of tea, or adjust your colar, or whatever it is that you’re doing, people are dying at the exact same time that you were unable to figure out how to reach other people and say, “Do you understand what is happening here?”
+And he’s talking about what it is like to know that people are being murdered second by second, and that every time that you fritter or take a cup of tea, or adjust your collar, or whatever it is that you’re doing, people are dying at the exact same time that you were unable to figure out how to reach other people and say, “Do you understand what is happening here?”

 So clearly, in my mind, the ticking of the watch is about seconds, and he has a very clear idea about how many people are dying for every second wasted.

-“I have photographs before me on the desk while I’m writing this.
-And that accounts for my emotion and bitterness.”
-Now, normally when people talk about bitterness, they’re talking about someone else being bitter.
-And in fact, on social media, it’s usually an attempt at a kill shot in some kind of a target: “Wow, you sound bitter.”
-Clearly, everyone who is bitter is in some sense, one down because they’re not reconciled.
-The inability to say hey, it’s all good.
-No, I’m not invested is a modern weirdness, we have to recognize that there are reasons for evolutionarily having a trait known as bitterness, and he’s talking about the fact that he’s been at it for 10 years, and it is more pain and weight than this tiny number of people that he’s referring to as “the screamers” can bear.
+“I have photographs before me on the desk while I am writing this, and that accounts for my emotion and bitterness.”
+Now normally, when people talk about bitterness, they’re talking about someone else being bitter.
+And in fact, on social media, it’s usually an attempt at a kill shot in some kind of an argument: “Wow, you sound bitter.”
+Clearly, everyone who is bitter is, in some sense, one down, because they’re not reconciled.
+The inability to say “Hey, it’s all good.
+No, I’m not invested,” is a modern weirdness.
+We have to recognize that there are reasons for evolutionarily having a trait known as bitterness, and he’s talking about the fact that he’s been at it for 10 years, and it is more pain and weight than this tiny number of people that he’s referring to as “the screamers” can bear.